 As Australians, it’s safe to say we all love summer.
 We spend weekends on the beach, enjoy being outside and eat all the ice cream we can handle.
+We also love to blast the air conditioning while we’re inside and it’s scorching hot outside.
 Unfortunately, bushfires come hand in hand with all of this great weather as well.

 If you live in a bushfire zone, it’s important you understand your risk and how to minimise it.
 Preparing your home before fire danger season arrives is the best way to ensure your family and your home are protected.

 To help you get started, here are our top tips to prepare your home and remove any fire hazards.

 Clean gutters of leaves and twigs

 Dry leaves and twigs built up in your gutters make for an easy way for fire to catch quickly, especially if they’re exposed to floating embers.
 Regularly cleaning your gutters and roof is an easy way to protect your home – and your neighbour’s – from the threat of bushfires.
 Make sure you don’t just throw these leaves and twigs into the general waste bin too, it’s important they go in the green waste bin or a skip bin.

 You can also install gutter guards or ember guards as another effective precaution.